115 Meanings

 Going from this land here to that

-On a sailor's suit and cap
+In a sailor's suit and cap

 Away from the big city

-Where a man cannot be free
+Where a man can not be free

-Of all the evils of this town
+Of all of the evils of this town

-And of himself and those around
+And of himself, and those around

 Oh, and I guess that I just don't know